tekpinar/correlationplus/docs/installation.rst

 for developers
 ~~~~~~~~~~~~~~
-The pip version required by some dependencies is >= 21.0.1, which is not the pip version bundle with python 3.(6,7,8)
+The pip version required by some dependencies is >= 21.0.1, which is not the pip version bundled with python 3.(6,7,8)
 So, you have to update pip before installing *correlationplus*.
 Otherwise, you will have trouble during *MDAnalysis* dependency installation.
 For this reason, we **strongly** encourage you to install correlationplus in a `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ ::